Team4159/CardinalHoursServer/README.md

 ### Endpoints:

+To add a user:
 ```
 src/endpoints/adduser.php
 parameters: username, password
 returns: Username on success and 'User already exists' if a user with the same password already exists
 ```

+To get the time:
 ```
 src/endpoints/gettime.php
 parameters: none
 returns: Unix time in seconds
 ```

+To get data of a single user:
 ```
 src/endpoints/getuserdata.php
 parameters: password